AccelByte/extend-service-extension-with-mongodb-go/README.md

 ## Overview

-This repository provides a project template for an `Extend Service Extension` app written in `Go`.
+This repository provides a project template for an `Extend Service Extension` app written in `Go` which uses MongoDB to store its data.
 It includes an example of a custom guild service which has two endpoints to create and get guild progress data.
 Additionally, it comes with built-in instrumentation for observability, ensuring that metrics, traces, and logs are available upon deployment.

 You can clone this repository to begin developing your own `Extend Service Extension` app.
 Simply modify this project by defining your